andregasser/bigbone/README.md

 ### Usage Examples

-We provide some example code snippets for Java and Kotlin in [USAGE.md](USAGE.md) to get you started
+We provide some example code snippets for Java and Kotlin in [USAGE.md](USAGE.md) to get you started.

 ### Sample Code

 There are also two Gradle modules that provide some insights on how to use this library:
-- `sample` for Java example code
+- `sample-java` for Java example code
 - `sample-kotlin` for Kotlin example code

 # Bigbone Contributors